 When Alex and I first started cooking together, salad dressings were first on our “better homemade” list.
-Have you ever made homemade ranch dressing?
-The flavor is incredible, like a version of it that’s 100 times more real.
-We’ve built up an arsenal of healthy homemade salad dressing that we use for everything from pizza nights to dinner parties.
-Now today, we were presented with a challenge from DeLallo: can you come up with a few healthy salad dressing recipes?
-We’ve come up with a few salad dressings that have lower calories than the rest, but taste just as amazing.
+Years later, we have arsenal of healthy homemade salad dressings for everything from pizza nights to dinner parties.
+Today, we were presented with a challenge from DeLallo: can you come up with a few healthy salad dressing recipes?
+Here are a few salad dressings that have lower calories than the rest, but taste just as amazing.
 Want to know the secrets to healthy salad dressing?
 Keep reading.

 What is healthy salad dressing?

-For today’s challenge, we’ve added a second definition of healthy: less calories than the typical salad dressing.
+- Less calories.
+Here’s a second definition of healthy: less calories than the typical salad dressing.
 Most store-bought dressings recipes have about 70-80 calories per tablespoon.
-So for our healthy salad dressing challenge, our goal was less than 50 calories per tablespoon.
+For our healthy salad dressing challenge, our goal was less than 50 calories per tablespoon.

 How do you make healthy salad dressing?

 With this in mind, we were presented with a challenge from our favorite Italian specialty foods company: DeLallo!
 (You may remember we visited their HQ in Pittsburg last fall.)
 DeLallo sent us a huge box of their high-quality olive oils, vinegars, pestos, and spices, and asked us to create a few healthy salad dressing recipes.
-Want to know what we created?
+Here’s what we created!

 Concept 1: Creamy Pesto Dressing

-It seems like a creamy salad dressing would be less healthy than a vinaigrette dressing, right?
-At least, it did to us!
-Surprisingly, we’ve flipped this on its head with our formula for a healthy creamy dressing!
-We’ve based this dressing concept on our healthy ranch dressing, which has only 37 calories per tablespoon (vs about 100 calories in a standard vinaigrette).
-Our secret?
-This dressing uses plain yogurt to cut back calories versus the standard creamy dressing.
-There still a bit of mayonnaise for richness and flavor, but much less than a typical creamy dressing.
+Seems like a creamy salad dressing would be less healthy than a vinaigrette, right?
+Surprisingly, this formula for a healthy creamy dressing flips that assumption on its head!
+This dressing concept is similar to our our healthy ranch dressing: it has only 37 calories per tablespoon vs about 100 calories in a standard vinaigrette.
+The secret?
+This dressing uses plain yogurt to cut back calories.
+There still a bit of mayonnaise for richness and flavor, but less than a typical creamy dressing.

-For the flavor in this pesto salad dressing, we’ve used this squeeze pesto from DeLallo!
-It’s so easy to use and the squeeze bottle makes it perfect for using for other uses: sandwiches, grilling veggies, etc. Adding it to this dressing adds just the right garlick-y savoriness to the salad dressing.
-It’s like a ranch dressing – but more like pesto ranch!
-With all the flavor going on in this dressing, it weighs in at a surprisingly low 48 calories per tablespoon.
+For the pesto in this dressing, we’ve used this squeeze pesto from DeLallo!
+It’s so easy to use and the squeeze bottle is nice for using for other uses: sandwiches, grilling veggies, etc. Or, you can use any pesto you like!
+It turns out like a ranch dressing, but more like pesto ranch!
+For all the flavor going on in this dressing, it weighs in at 48 calories per tablespoon.

 How to make healthy creamy pesto salad dressing: